momentohq/momento-bulk-writer/README.md

 - By default we discard items that have already expired.
   - There is an option to not do this; see the CLI for details.
 (Why would we want to override this?
 Suppose we are testing how long it takes to load a snapshot.
 As the snapshot ages, more and more items will expire.
 Eventually it becomes useless.
 Hence to test how long it takes to load a particular snapshot, we want to load expired items.
 This way at least we estimate the worst case.)

+## (optional) Verify the data in Momento matches what is on disk

+We can also verify that the data we used the load step matches what is in Momento.
+The `verify` subcommand reads a json lines data file from disk, queries Momento for each of the items, and verifies the data matches.
+This is a sanity check that _should_ succeed, modulo items that already expired.
+To run, use this command:

+`./MomentoEtl verify -a <AUTH-TOKEN> -c <CACHE-NAME> <DATA-PATH>`

+where `<DATA-PATH>` could be the same file loaded into Momento.
+To run on a random sample instead, run:

+`shuf -n N <DATA-PATH> > random_sample`

+to get a random sample of size N, then use this file as input to the verify subcommand.

+Problematic lines are logged with error level logging.

 # How to Run (easier - using scripts)